NullCode1337/PBRP_tree_j2xlte/README.md

 # PBRP For the Galaxy J2 2016
-This minimal device tree is all you need to compile Pitch Black Recovery Project for yourself!
+Device configuration for compiling Pitch Black Recovery Project by yourself.
 Please credit me (@NullCode on XDA) and all the appropriate people if you use it in one of your builds.

+## Fixed Bugs
+Touch is a bit glitchy (fixed*)

+Lag (fixed)

+Aroma FM crashes everything (fixed)

-## Bugs
+## Known Bugs
 Flashlight does not work

-Aroma FM crashes everything [Use normal FM in "Advanced"]
+MTP does not work

 ## Instructions
 To use this tree for compiling PBRP, do the following: